 The Trustees have established a risk management framework which enables them to review on a regular basis the risks faced by the Plan.
 Internal controls systems are reviewed as part of every meeting by the Trustees.
-A high risk item this year relates to cyber security and a review of the
+The newly formed Audit, Risk and Administration Sub Group are looking at ways to enhance the risk management and more effectively integrate it into the Board meetings, presenting heat maps, focussing on the highest risks before and after controls, and specifying the risks under consideration for each required decision by the Trustees.

-Plan's arrangements has been conducted.
-Management of the investment strategies also carries high risk and therefore the Trustees spend considerable time and resources in monitoring the existing investment strategy and options and assessing these on a regular basis to ensure they remain appropriate for the members of the Plan.
+Management of the investment strategies also carries significant risk and therefore the Trustees spend considerable time and resources in monitoring the existing investment strategy and options and assessing these on a regular basis to ensure they remain appropriate for the members of the Plan.
+A newly formed Investment Sub Group has been set up to focus on these issues.